 As is the case at any school or camp, Miquon children may be afflicted with head lice from time to time.
 However, per Montgomery County Health Department guidelines, we do not check children for lice at school.
-Therefore, we encourage parents to check their children and look for signs of lice on a regular basis.
+Therefore, we encourage parents/guardians to look for signs of lice on a regular basis.

 Call school immediately if you have found nits or lice on your child.
-We will notify the class that same day that a case of nits/lice has been found and refer you to the Centers for Disease Control instructions on how to treat your child's head and what you need to do at home to prevent re-infestation.
-We do require parents to initiate treatment immediately; we do not require that children with lice stay home from school.
+We will notify the class that same day and refer you to the Centers for Disease Control instructions on how to treat your child's head and what you need to do at home to prevent re-infestation.
+We do require parents/guardians to initiate treatment immediately; we do not require that children with lice stay home from school.